What is Abobotulinuma?Abobotulinuma discount prices start at just $816.40!

 AbobotulinumtoxinA is used to treat the abnormal head position and neck pain that result from cervical dystonia (severe muscle spasms of the neck).
 This medicine is also used cosmetically to improve the appearance of deep facial lines or wrinkles between the eyebrows (glabellar lines).
-It is also used to treat upper limb spasms in adults.
+It is also used to treat upper and lower limb spasms.

 AbobotulinumtoxinA is a botulinum toxin A product.
 It works on the nervous system to relax the muscles.

 This medicine is available only with your doctor's prescription and will be administered by your doctor.

 Your doctor will give you this medicine in a hospital or clinic.
 This medicine is given as a shot into one of your muscles.